Carlisle Pubs

 • Currock Inn, Currock.

 • Horse & Farrier, Wigton Road (replaced an earlier building close by, which is probably the establishment meant in this old verse.
-Tom Seabury advises that the present pub was built in 1928.
-[Added 2007, currently closed].
+Another Harry Redfern pub, it opened in 1929.
+It has been closed for some years, and its future remains uncertain.

 • Howard Arms, Lowther Street.